fithamlak/fithamlak/README.md

 I am a passionate full-stack software developer.
 I enjoy working on all kinds of tech.
 I’m currently available for new opportunities

-I'm currently building API for a mobile banking project
+I'm currently cutomizing chromium browser

 👯 I’m looking to collaborate on Software Development Projects